VIB-PSB/ksrates/docs/installation.rst

     ======================  ====================  ============

-Singularity (recommended)
+Apptainer (recommended)
 -------------------------
-When using the *ksrates* Singularity container, either to run the *ksrates* CLI or Nextflow pipeline, the machine (i.e. a local computer or a remote computer cluster or cloud node) needs to have `Singularity <https://singularity.hpcng.org>`__ installed (*ksrates* has been tested with version 3.7).
-More information can be found on the `Singularity Quick Start page <https://singularity.hpcng.org/user-docs/master/quick_start.html>`__.
+When using the *ksrates* Apptainer container, either to run the *ksrates* CLI or Nextflow pipeline, the machine (i.e. a local computer or a remote computer cluster or cloud node) needs to have `Apptainer <https://apptainer.org/>`__ installed (*ksrates* has been tested with version 1.4.0).
+More information can be found on the `Apptainer Quick Start page <https://apptainer.org/docs/user/latest/quick_start.html>`__.
-For a Linux installation we suggest to follow the `Install from Source section <https://singularity.hpcng.org/admin-docs/master/installation.html#before-you-begin>`__ (*Install Dependencies*, *Install Go*, *Download Singularity from a release* and *Compile Singularity*).
+For a Linux installation we suggest to follow the `Install from Source section <https://apptainer.org/docs/admin/latest/installation.html#install-from-source>`__.
-For up-to-date and version-specific instructions, please refer to this `page <https://singularity.hpcng.org/docs/>`__.
+For up-to-date and version-specific instructions, please refer to the official documentation.

 .. note::
-   To allow users to run the pipeline from any directory in a cluster (i.e. not necessarily from their home directory), the `user bind control <https://singularity.hpcng.org/admin-docs/master/configfiles.html?highlight=user%20bind%20control#bind-mount-management>`__ feature needs to be left active during Singularity installation [Default: "YES"].
+   To allow users to run the pipeline from any directory in a cluster (i.e. not necessarily from their home directory), the `bind path <https://apptainer.org/docs/user/main/bind_paths_and_mounts.html#user-defined-bind-paths>`__ feature needs to be left active during Apptainer installation [Default: "YES"].

-When using the *ksrates* Nextflow pipeline with the *ksrates* Singularity container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take a while depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.
+When using the *ksrates* Nextflow pipeline with the *ksrates* Apptainer container, the container will be automatically downloaded from the ``vibpsb/ksrates`` repository on Docker Hub on first launch (this may take a while depending on your Internet connection speed since the container has a size of about 1 GB) and will then be stored and reused for successive runs.

 Docker
 ------